andreaskielkopf/BackSnap/gallery/install_en.md

 # Installation
-BackSnap is easy to install.
+BackSnap is easy to install (and uninstall).

 ## 1. Install `JAVA 21`
 This varies greatly depending on the distribution used.
 Please refer to your **distribution guide** on how to